aws/aws-fpga/SDAccel/docs/SDAccel_Guide_AWS_F1.md

 As described in the [AWS SDAccel README], the SDAccel Development Environment enables the integration of accelerator kernels into a design to be programmed on the AWS F1 FPGA instances.
 In this section we explain the `xocc` command line options to create the design to be programmed onto the AWS F1 FPGA.

 **( A )**
 First and foremost, `xocc` requires the information about the platform it is targeting.
-On AWS, you must always select the target hardware using `--platform  $AWS_PLATFORM`  The alternative forms are `--platform /PATH/TO/xilinx_aws-vu9p-f1_4ddr-xpr-2pr_4_0` or `--platform xilinx:aws-vu9p-f1:4ddr-xpr-2pr:4.0` if the platform is installed on-premise.
+On AWS, you must always select the target hardware using `--platform  $AWS_PLATFORM`.
 The on-premise flow allows you to develop your application on a local machine and execute on the the AWS F1 FPGA instances and is explained in the  [SDAccel On Premise Guide][OnPremiseDev].

 Furthermore, the `--target` option allows software emulation (sw\_emu), hardware emulation (hw\_emu) or hardware FPGA (hw, default) targets to be created.
 - [Software Emulation target](#sw_emu_target): **Verifies the functional behavior of the host code and kernel operation via pure software execution**